-Crisis and Risk Management for SAI Performance – or CRISP – aims at supporting SAIs to develop and strengthen their risk and crisis management systems, thereby helping them to perform under varying circumstances.
+Crisis and Risk Management for SAI Performance – or CRISP – aims at supporting SAIs to develop and strengthen their risk, crisis, and business continuity management systems, thereby helping them to perform under varying circumstances.

-CRISP is a new IDI initiative that came as a direct response to the needs of SAIs brought up by the COVID-19 pandemic.
-CRISP has a two-fold approach to supporting SAIs, offering materials, self-study courses and webinars to all the INTOSAI community while focusing on a more limited number of SAIs for direct support in developing their risk and crisis management systems.
+CRISP is an IDI initiative that came as a direct response to the needs of SAIs brought up by the COVID-19 pandemic.
+CRISP has a two-fold approach to supporting SAIs, offering courses and materials to all the INTOSAI community while focusing on a more limited number of SAIs for direct support in developing their risk, crisis, and business continuity management systems.

 Rationale and objectives

 Since March 2021, the COVID-19 pandemic has shown that many SAIs were not adequately prepared for large-scale disruptions and crises.
 Some had no business continuity plans in place, others had plans that were not functional and little tested.
 This made disruptions to their work more pronounced than they had to be and potentially undermines their role in the ensuring accountability in crises.
 Implementable and relevant crisis management plans will enable SAIs to face future disruptions more successfully.

-These challenges to SAIs have led IDI to develop and roll-out a new initiative, focusing on establishing and improving risk and crisis management processes that help SAIs face future disruptions and strengthen their position in the accountability system of their respective countries.
+These challenges to SAIs have led IDI to develop and roll-out a new initiative, focusing on establishing and improving risk, crisis and business continuity management processes that help SAIs face future disruptions and strengthen their position in the accountability system of their respective countries.

 While risk, business continuity and crisis management are closely interlinked aspects of organizational management, they are distinct processes designed to address distinct challenges.
 SAIs may thus, in many cases, participate in interventions on all topics, but some may also choose to focus on one or two of the three.